 A further appeal may be lodged through the Principal to NESA if the student is dissatisfied with the school review procedures (ACE 11013).
-All supporting documentation, including the original appeal to head teacher and documentation provided to deputy principal accompanying Form D, are to be submitted to the principal within 2 days of the decision, regardless of student absence.

 2.20 Further Advice

 Further information on both the NESA and Glenwood High School's HSC Assessment Policy may be sought from the Deputy Principal, Head Teacher - Secondary Studies, Faculty Head Teachers or respective class teachers.